shauryapednekar/logseq-public-notes/pages/kakfa.md

 - An open source distributed streaming framework for high availability and low latency that follows a pub-sub model.
 The framework follows a master/workers relationship, where the master node keeps track of all the meta information regarding the setup, such as which topics are available, its consumers, and the replication factor and number of partitions for the topics (or maybe that's done by ZooKeeper).
 - Concepts
 	- Cluster
-		- A group of containers
+		- A group of containers that work together to handle incoming and outgoing streams.
 	- Producers and Consumers
 		- Producers write to a topic.
 		- Consumers receive message published on a topic.